The Top Things To See in Dar es Salaam, Tanzania

 Coco Beach

 Also known as Oyster Bay, this beach is located right on the Msasani Peninsula.
 You’ll find an abundance of tasty street food snacks served here, as well as an occasional concert.
-Be sure to check the city events guide for its schedule of live music and beach parties.
+Be sure to check the for its schedule of live music and beach parties.
 For those looking to check out the nightlife, New Maisha Club is a popular nightclub located right along the beach.

 Askari Monument